nicolelun/my-portfolio/_art-portfolio/look/look.md

 video-sequence: https://www.youtube.com/embed/4rscQs711EA?si=UxwOHbSsBNo84pT7?rel=0
 ---

-Inspired by romantic dramas and comedies, this video installation asks the question, "Who's looking at whom?"
+Inspired by romantic dramas and comedies, this video asks the question, "Who's looking at whom?"

 Audio and visual clips from:
 - The Aviator (2004)